17 Stunning Black And Yellow Birds You Should Know

 Yellow-headed blackbird perched on reed with bright yellow head black body and white wing patches

-The Yellow Headed Blackbird Is One Of The Most Dramatic Looking Black And Yellow Birds In North America.
-Males Have Striking Golden Yellow Heads And Chests Contrasted By A Jet Black Body.
-Females Are Browner Overall But Still Show Warm Yellow Tones.
-These Birds Are Strongly Tied To Wetlands Especially Cattail Marshes Where They Nest In Colonies.
-Their Raspy Croaking Calls Are Distinctive And Often Described As Unmusical Compared To Their Flashy Looks.
+The Yellow Headed Blackbird Is One Of The Most Dramatic Looking Black And Yellow Birds In North America Males Display Striking Golden Yellow Heads And Chests That Contrast Sharply With Their Jet Black Bodies Females Are Browner Overall Yet Still Show Warm Yellow Tones These Birds Are Closely Linked To Wetlands Especially Cattail Marshes Where They Build Their Nests In Colonies Their Harsh Croaking Calls Are Distinctive And Often Described As Mechanical Rather Than Musical Yet They Perfectly Match The Bold Personality Of This Species.

 Yellow-throated Warbler